jowo21/Analyzing-Prior-Authorization-Trends-and-Performance-in-Health-Plans/README.md

 | Drug_brand_names | string |

-The SQL code that was generated for analysis can be found <a href=”https://github.com/jowo21/Health_Plan_Prior_Authorizations_Analysis/blob/main/prior%20auth.sql”>here</a>
+The SQL code that was generated for analysis can be found [here](https://github.com/jowo21/Health_Plan_Prior_Authorizations_Analysis/blob/main/prior%20auth.sql)